listen to this article:

 Digitization only continues to grow.
 Organizations rely more on cloud, mobility, and IoT infrastructures for their operations, and consequently, more business-critical data is dispersed across those platforms. companies are challenged to find infrastructure to deal with these rapid changes, such as development process, regulation, and new security and privacy needs.

-New Reality = New Security Challenges
+With Digitization Come New Security Challenges

 Within this abundance of data and interconnectivity is private information that needs to be protected from undesired access or misuse.
 The use of cryptography for data encryption and other security functions has a fundamental role in protecting sensitive digital data assets from compromise.
 Strong protection for cryptographic keys is achieved today in isolated hardware such as hardware security modules (HSMs) which leads to tough compromises in terms of agility, cost, and experience.
 Software solutions such as vaults offer protection at a lower level than hardware, and secrets are exposed at least while in use.
 Often, sensitive data is left unprotected due to a lack of awareness or lack of an easy-to-use solution.
+Here are some challenges faced by organizations with digital transformation.

-Hard to maintain control:
+Hard to Maintain Control

 When your data is in the cloud or in an endpoint that you do not manage, it is hard to control and protect it; you are essentially dependent on the owner of the device or platform.
 The control challenge is compounded when considering the breadth of infrastructure in use by the organization – each distinct device platform or cloud provider has its own set of security policies, technologies, and limitations.